Aceearly1993/SymphonyRecompTranslation/README.md

 # Castlevania: Symphony of the Night PSX Recomp

 The Castlevania: Symphony of the Night PlayStation Recomp is proudly brought to you by the BlackLabelHQ team!
-Please note this is an Open BETA and this is NOT the final version!
+Please note this is an Open BETA and this is NOT the final version! this recomp was made by human hands, no AI is involved in writing this code

 # Do You Just Want To Play?
 If you just want to play [download the latest release here](https://github.com/BlackLabelHQ/SymphonyRecomp/releases)!